 - Students may specialize the focus of their training by choosing electives from our Master of Theology (Th.M.) or Doctor of Ministry (D.Min.) programs.

 The Doctor of Intercultural Studies program may be completed in two years’ time by enrolling in one or two week-long intensive seminars offered at Western Seminary Portland campus.
 This unique scheduling design means students can complete their studies without leaving family, career, or ministry behind.
 This level of academic research requires students to have ready access to a theological library in their region.

 Ministry work can bring limited financial reward.
 That's why we encourage wise financial stewardship as you pay for school.
 In fact, the average Western Seminary student graduates with an average of only $8532 in loan debt to repay.
 It might surprise you to learn that only about 19% of our students utilize loans, choosing instead to paying out of pocket, with scholarships, or via a monthly payment plan.
 Look into your options for financial aid.

 - A Master of Divinity degree or master’s degree in theology or missiology from a regionally accredited school or seminary

 - A cumulative undergraduate GPA of 3.0 or higher, and a cumulative graduate GPA of 3.0 or higher

 - At least two years of ministry experience (preferably with an orientation to intercultural outreach), and continuing ministry involvement

 - A completed application for admission and all admissions materials

-If an applicant does not meet one of these requirements, we invite them to contact an enrollment counselor to explore alternative Doctor of Intercultural Studies admission options.
+If an applicant does not meet one of these requirements, we invite them to contact an enrollment counselor.
+Alternative admission options often include pre-Doctor of Intercultural Studies standing while prerequisite studies are completed.